lesshint/lesshint/lib/linters/README.md

     color: red;
 }
 ```

+## trailingWhitespace
+There should't be any trailing whitespace since this will mess up diffs etc.

 ## trailingZero
 Numbers should be written without leading zeros since the number has the same meaning anyway and just adds unnecessary bytes to the CSS.